stemlock/CSCI4220/IRC_chat/README.txt

-hw3.out:
+IRC_chat.out:
 Authors:
 Yang Li - liy38
 Sam Temlock - temloo

 Features:
-For HW3, we implemented a CRI server that serves as a chat service between both IPv4 and IPv6 clients.
+We implemented a IRC server that serves as a chat service between both IPv4 and IPv6 clients.
 Within the server, there can be multiple users as well as multiple channels that are supported.
 The protocol allows users to implement the following commands:
 • USER
 • LIST
 • JOIN